WHAT'S NEW?

 Secure Portals – We have used this secure portal platform for 3 years now and many of you have chosen to take advantage of this secure way to transfer information with us to protect your personal and financial information.
 This method of exchanging documents can be used to make your tax preparation entirely safe, paperless and contactless.
 Contact our office to be sent a link for your own portal, or you may choose to use our guest portal under the Secure File Sharing tab above.

-ID.me – Create an IRS account on irs.gov to view your information such as: transcripts, estimated tax payments, balance due, refund status, and how much you received in Advance Child Tax Credit payments and stimulus payments.
+ID.me – We strongly recommend getting an Identity Protection Personal Identification Number (IPPIN).
 IRS has contracted to use the 3rd party company of ID.me to establish a secure login process that will verify your identity and reduce fraud.
+Create an IRS account on irs.gov to view your information such as: transcripts, estimated tax payments, balance due, refund status, and how much you received in Advance Child Tax Credit payments and stimulus payments.
+An IPPIN is one more layer to protect your personal data and prevent someone filing a tax return with your social security number.

 Energy and Clean Vehicle Credits - The EV credit for vehicles is a great credit, but has many IRS qualifiers.
 Don't just assume you get the credit because the salesman said so.
 Call our office BEFORE you purchase a new electric vehicle!